Exploring the Mathematical Landscape of 49 x 12: Beyond the Simple Calculation

 D. Lattice Multiplication:

 Lattice multiplication, an ancient method, provides a visual approach that can be particularly helpful for understanding the process of multiplying multi-digit numbers.
-It involves creating a grid and performing smaller multiplications within the grid before summing the results.
+But it involves creating a grid and performing smaller multiplications within the grid before summing the results.
 While more complex to explain in text, many online resources visually demonstrate this method.

 E. Using Mental Math Techniques: